 We take FactSet’s total annual subscription value of $1.48 billion as a proxy for the current subscriber base and divide it by the number of clients, not users.
 Why?
 Because the retention rate is directly related to clients and a single client might have thousands of users.

 To simplify, we also add FactSet’s annual income from professional service fees which are not included in its annual subscription value.
 These fees amount to $23 million.

 $1,503 million / 5,574 clients (end of 2019) = $269,645

 This is equal to a little over 20 users per client.

 Obviously, some cohort analysis could be done to dig into this matter a little further.
 I would guess that FactSet’s client base to some degree follows a sort of power law with some very large clients and a large number of small clients.
-This might have an affect on the retention rate within each cohort.
+This might have an effect on the retention rate within each cohort.
 But we have to work with what we’ve got.

 Client retention rate